-‘The Bachelor’ Season 21 Finale Promo Promises Shocking ‘After The Rose’ Special
+The Bachelor Season 21 Finale Promo Promises Shocking ‘After The Rose’ Special

 — Mike Fleiss (@fleissmeister) March 8, 2017

-The word “historic” is very important and could point to a potential wedding happening on the show.
+The word historic there is very important and could point to a potential wedding happening on the show.
 That would be a first!

-But the big question remains: Who will be Nick’s final choice?
+But the really big question is who will be Nick’s final choice?
 Will it be Raven or Vanessa?

-According to the Daily Mail, Vanessa Grimaldi recently visited a bridal store, which could be interpreted as a pretty big clue that she could be the one who gets the final rose.
+According to The Daily Mail, Vanessa Grimaldi visited a bridal store recently which could be interpreted as a pretty big clue that she could be the one who gets the final rose.

 The photo of her in the bridal store came out on Monday.